russhustle/leetpattern/docs/dp/dp_kadane.md

 ## 978. Longest Turbulent Subarray

+- Return the length of the longest turbulent subarray of the given array.

 ```python
 --8<-- "0978_longest_turbulent_subarray.py"
 ```

 ## 1186.
 Maximum Subarray Sum with One Deletion

+- Return the maximum sum of a contiguous subarray with at most one deletion.

 ```python
 --8<-- "1186_maximum_subarray_sum_with_one_deletion.py"